AlexanderAA/ledger_binaries_windows/README.md

 ledger_binaries_windows
 =======================

-Ledgre 2.6.1 binaries for windows systems
+Ledger 2.6.1 binaries for windows systems

 As it is really time consuming to compile ledger under windows (you need to download cygwin, etc.), I decided to make ledger windows binaries available here.